paulkoehlerdev/gosmRoutify/README.md

 ## Hosting

 The demo backend is currently hosted on a VPS and protected by [Cloudflare](https://www.cloudflare.com/).
-The demo frontend is hosted on [Vercel](https://vercel.com).
+The demo frontend and documentation is hosted on [Vercel](https://vercel.com).
-The documentation is hosted on [GitHub Pages](https://pages.github.com/).